latomate07/Laraversion/README.md

 3. `revertToVersion(string $commitId)`: Revert the model to a specific version.
 4. `resetToLastVersion()`: Revert the model to its last modified version.
 5. `resetToVersionAtDate(Carbon $date)`: Revert the model to the version at a specific date.
+6. `getVersionDiff(string $commitId1, string $commitId2)`: Get the differences between two versions of a model.

 ### <a name="listening-to-events"></a>Listening to Events